Bristol: Architecture

-Secular buildings include The Red Lodge, built in 1580 for John Yonge as a lodge for a larger house that once stood on the site of the present Bristol Beacon (previously known as Colston Hall).
-It was subsequently added to in Georgian times and restored in the early 20th century.
-St Bartholomew's Hospital is a 12th-century town house which was incorporated into a monastery hospital founded in 1240 by Sir John la Warr, 2nd Baron De La Warr (c.
+Secular buildings include The Red Lodge, built in 1580 for John Yonge as a lodge for a larger house that once stood on the site of the present Bristol Beacon, previously known as Colston Hall.
+It was added to in Georgian times and restored in the early 20th century.
+St Bartholomew's Hospital is a 12th-century town house which was incorporated into a monastery hospital.
+It was founded in 1240 by Sir John la Warr, 2nd Baron De La Warr (c.
 1277–1347), and became Bristol Grammar School from 1532 to 1767, and then Queen Elizabeth's Hospital 1767–1847.
 The round piers predate the hospital, and may come from an aisled hall, the earliest remains of domestic architecture in the city, which was then adapted to form the hospital chapel.
 Three 17th-century town houses which were attached to the hospital were incorporated into model workers' flats in 1865, and converted to offices in 1978.
 St Nicholas's Almshouses were built in 1652 to provide care for the poor.
 Several public houses were also built in this period, including the Llandoger Trow on King Street and the Hatchet Inn.

 Manor houses include Goldney Hall, where the highly decorated Grotto dates from 1739.
 Commercial buildings such as the Exchange and Old Post Office from the 1740s are also included in the list.
 Residential buildings include the Georgian Portland Square and the complex of small cottages around a green at Blaise Hamlet, which was built around 1811 for retired employees of Quaker banker and philanthropist John Scandrett Harford, who owned Blaise Castle House.

 The 18th-century Kings Weston House, in northern Bristol, was designed by John Vanbrugh and is the only Vanbrugh building in any UK city outside London.
 Almshouses and pubs from the same period intermingle with modern development.
 Several Georgian squares were designed for the middle class as prosperity increased during the 18th century.

 During World War II, the city centre was heavily bombed during the Bristol Blitz.
 The central shopping area near Wine Street and Castle Street was particularly hard-hit, and the Dutch House and St Peter's Hospital were destroyed.
 Nevertheless, in 1961 John Betjeman called Bristol "the most beautiful, interesting and distinguished city in England".